fieldtrip/website/tutorial/networkanalysis_eeg.md

 _Figure 4: Headmodel and electrode array aligned correctly._

-Before we proceed it is always useful to check the corregistration between the electrodes, headmodel and sourcemodel.
+Before we proceed it is always useful to check the coregistration between the electrodes, headmodel and sourcemodel.

     %% visualize the coregistration of electrodes, headmodel, and sourcemodel. figure(5);